CristeaTeodorAndrei/CubeSat/README.md

 - Start Testing Phase.[^2]
 - Run OnBoard Software code (OBSW.py).

+## Optimization Phase

+In order to reduce energy usage and ensure efficient performance of the whole system, a number of optimisations have been implemented.

+- Deactivating Wi-Fi Module
+- Deactivating Bluetooth Module
+- Deactivating Update Module
+- Deactivating UI

+By running the script <b> Optimization.py</b> all of those optimizations will be applied and after that the OBC will reboot. <br>
+After restarting the system the green LED will be permanently on to indicate the successful performance of the optimization.

 ### Testing Phase

-Running the script <b>Test.py</b>, the OBC should begin testing sequence and a custom TM is sent to the GCM via the RFM that indicates the sensors has been detected. <br>
+Running the script <b>Test.py</b>, the OBC begins testing sequence and a custom TM is sent to the GCM via the RFM that indicates the sensors has been detected. <br>
 If the RFM is not working or is not responding the RED LED will blink continuously.<br>
 If the RFM is working the GREEN LED will blink continuously and a TM will be send to the GCM with the following format: